Exposition is the important background information that a writer includes in a story.

-Exposition is a device found in storytelling in which the writer introduces the reader to sometimes crucial and some times extra, background information that has some bearing on the story.
-It is one of many devices that can apply to all forms of writing including fiction, nonfiction, poetry, prose poetry, and drama.
+It is a device found in storytelling in which the writer introduces the reader to sometimes crucial and sometimes extra, background information that has some bearing on the story.
+Exposition is one of many devices that can apply to all forms of writing including fiction, nonfiction, poetry, prose poetry, and drama.
 Each of these genres of writing is capable of containing “background information”.
 It is not just literature that contains exposition.
 It is also found in movies, television shows, short films, and more.

 The success of the exposition parts of a story hinges very much on the skill of the writing.
 It is very easy to overwrite or underwrite the exposition.
 A reader might find themselves overloaded with information about a place or person that does not in the end improve one’s overall experience of the text.
 On the other hand, characters or events might come and go from a story without making a mark on those reading the story.
 This might be a symptom of underwriting the exposition.

 When writers craft the exposition they inform the reader about other characters, character traits of those characters, information about the setting, and past events that influence the story.
 There are many more categories of details that one could come up with, especially as the content of work varies along with the intended audience.

 There are several different ways that writers can create exposition.
 These include through narration, such as in The Hobbit, through dialogue, internal monologue (aka the character’s thoughts), and through other elements such as strategically placed newspaper clippings or open books.

 Without exposition non of the details of a story would exist.
 Therefore, the major events and actions wouldn’t make sense.
 Consider it this way, without learning about a character’s background whether that’s their parentage, how they were raised, or their hopes and dreams, it is hard to care about what happens to them.
 The same can be said for places and events.
 It is difficult to be moved by a conflict when there is no information about the two sides or how they came to be there in the first place.

 Examples of Exposition